minio/docs/source/includes/aks/deploy-minio-on-azure-kubernetes-service.rst

 This procedure assumes an existing :abbr:`AKS (Azure Kubernetes Service)` cluster onto which you can deploy the MinIO Operator.

 The Operator by default deploys pods and services with two replicas each and pod anti-affinity.
-The GKE cluster should therefore have at least two nodes available for scheduling Operator pods and services.
+The AKS cluster should therefore have at least two nodes available for scheduling Operator pods and services.
 While these nodes *may* be the same nodes intended for use by MinIO Tenants, co-locating Operator and Tenant pods may increase the risk of service interruptions due to the loss of any one node.

 ``kubectl`` Access to the GKE Cluster